NOUIY/aws-cdk-guide/v2/constructs.md

 ------
 #### [ Go ]

-In Go, these types are named using the name of the L1 construct, an underscore, and the property name\.
-For example, the optional property `CorsConfiguration` of a `CfnBucket` requires a wrapper of type `CfnBucket_CorsConfigurationProperty`\.
-Here we are defining `CorsConfiguration` on a `CfnBucket` instance\.
+In Go, these types are named using the name of the L1 construct, an underscore, and the property name.
+For example, the optional property `CorsConfiguration` of a `CfnBucket` requires a wrapper of type `CfnBucket_CorsConfigurationProperty`.
+Here we are defining `CorsConfiguration` on a `CfnBucket` instance.

 ```
 	awss3.NewCfnBucket(stack, jsii.String("amzn-s3-demo-bucket"), &awss3.CfnBucketProps{